spdx/spdx-3-model/model/Licensing/Properties/deprecatedVersion.md

 ## Summary

-deprecatedVersion specifies the SPDX License List version in which this license or exception identifier was deprecated.
+Specifies the SPDX License List version in which this license or exception identifier was deprecated.

 ## Description